nightscout/trio-docs/docs/EN/operate/build.md

 Once the fetch process completes, use the `Integrate` menu item again
 * Select `Pull…` as show in the two graphics below
-* WIP here - I not sure does a `git pull --recurse`; in other words, the submodules might not be updated
+* This only updates Trio workspace, it does not pull in the changes from the submodules
-* more work will be done on this, but be cautious if submodules need to be updated

 ![update using xcode source control - continue with pull](img/update-xcode-source-control-pull.png){width="600px"}

 Refer to the graphic below:
-1. Select all the submodules and the Trio branch to pull from
+1. Select the Trio branch to pull from
+    * The correct branch should already be selected for you
+    * If you built from `main`, select `main`
+    * (This graphic was acquired using `dev`.)
+2. Ignore the submodules, they do not need to be selected
-2. Click `Pull`
+3. Click `Pull`

 ![update using xcode source control - chose trio branch and submodules](img/update-xcode-pull-selection.png){width="350px"}

-The correct branch should already be selected for you.
-If you built from `main`, select `main`.
-If you built from `dev`, select `dev`.
-(This graphic was acquired using `dev`.)

 After you click on pull, if you made any local changes to the code, the `Stash Changes` pop-up will appear: